Monitoring InterSystems IRIS Using REST API

 Every InterSystems IRIS® data platform instance contains a REST interface that provides statistics about the instance.
-The REST API provides a way to gather information from multiple machines running InterSystems IRIS, allowing you to monitor in detail all instances that comprise your application.
+This REST API provides a way to gather information from multiple machines running InterSystems IRIS, allowing you to monitor in detail all instances that comprise your application.
+The API follows the OpenMetrics standardOpens in a new tab.

-This appendix describes the metrics the /api/monitor service provides.
+This topic describes the metrics provided by the /api/monitor service.
 These metrics are compatible with Prometheus, an open-source monitoring and alerting tool.
 Configuring Prometheus to scrape multiple connected InterSystems IRIS instances provides a cohesive view of your entire system, making it easier to evaluate whether the system is behaving properly and efficiently.

 The /api/monitor service provides information about the InterSystems IRIS Instance on which it runs.
 By default, the /api/monitor web application is enabled with “Unauthenticated” access.
-For information about setting up authentication for this service, see the Securing REST ServicesOpens in a new tab chapter in Creating REST Services.
+For information about setting up authentication for this service, see Securing REST Services.

 This API has the following two endpoints: